-One particularly great option is Online Signature’s font signature tool.
-There are a lot of fonts you can play with, so you can get a signature that suits your style.
+There are many options to choose from, so you can create a signature that suits your style.
 You can also set the size of your signature and even add a slope to it if you want.
 Finally, click on “Create” and download the signature.
 Then, insert the image in Google Docs.

 Can you add multiple signatures in the same Google Docs document?

 Yes, you can insert multiple signatures into the same document using any of the methods mentioned above.

 How do I add a signature in Google Docs on mobile?